Asim ibn Umar: Biography

-Contemporary Events in his life
+Events in his life

 His father became caliph in 634.
 Under Umar, the caliphate expanded at an unprecedented rate, ruling the Sasanian Empire and more than two-thirds of the Byzantine Empire. his father became most powerful and influential Muslim caliphs in history.
 However at the height of his power, In 644, Umar was assassinated by a Persian slave named Abu Lu'lu'a Firuz.
 His motivations for the assassination are not clear.
 Asim was a very young man when his father died.

-After his father death, Muslim community selected Uthman, who ruled from 644 until his assassination in 17 June 656.
+After his father's death, Muslim community selected Uthman, who ruled from 644 until his assassination in 17 June 656.
 Uthman was succeeded by Ali, who was selected as caliph in 656.
-He ruled until his assassination 661.
-After the unfortunate death of Ali the Muslim community selected al-Hasan as the Caliph, however he abdicated the throne in favour of Mu'awiya ibn Abi Sufyan the government of Syria, to end the civil war by a pact.
+He ruled until his assassination in 661.
+After the unfortunate death of Ali the Muslim community selected al-Hasan as the Caliph, however he abdicated the throne in favour of Mu'awiya ibn Abi Sufyan the governor of Syria, to end the civil war by a pact.
 Mu'awiya I was recognized as the new Caliph, this marked the end of Rashidun era and beginning of Umayyad era.
 Mu'awiya was succeeded by Yazid then by Mu'awiya II after that Marwan I in 684 became Caliph because of unexpected premature death of Mu'awiya II.
 Caliph Marwan was facing major political crisis, however Umayyads emerged victorious under him and his son Abd al-Malik.

 Asim died during the early reign of Umayyad caliph Abd al-Malik in 689.